-The outdoor portion of a mini split air conditioner is called a compressor, and you can typically choose between two types: a rotary compressor and an inverter compressor.
+The outdoor portion of a mini split air conditioner is called a compressor, and you can choose one of two types: rotary or inverter.

 Rotary compressors are the most common type; they essentially turn the air conditioner on and off to regulate temperature.
 The air conditioner initially operates at full power to cool the room; it then cycles on and off based on the temperature.

-Inverted compressors offer a newer technology that helps save energy.
+Inverter compressors offer a newer technology that helps save energy.
 These compressors don’t automatically turn on at full power.
 Rather, they use only the amount of energy necessary to reach the desired temperature.
-You’ll pay more money upfront for an inverter compressor, but you may find the long-term energy savings make it a worthwhile investment.
+You’ll pay more money up front for a unit with an inverter compressor, but you may find the long-term energy savings make it a worthwhile investment.

-All mini split air conditioners have a cooling mode, but some models offer additional functions to help make your home as comfortable as possible.
-You may want to look for an air conditioner that features the following modes.
+All mini split air conditioners have a cooling mode, but some offer additional functions to help make your home as comfortable as possible.
+You might want to look for a unit that has the following modes.

-You may also want to consider a model that features a programmable timer.
-That allows you to choose specific temperatures for your room based on the time of day to help you save money.
+You might also want to consider a model that includes a programmable timer so you can choose specific temperatures for your room based on the time of day, which can help you save money.

 Like any air conditioner, a mini split air conditioner requires filters for proper operation.
 To save money, choose a model with reusable filters that you can clean and put back in the unit rather than those that must be replaced.
 Filters can be fairly expensive, so if you have to replace them, it can add to the operating cost of the unit.

-A. In northern regions of the U.S., a SEER rating of at least 14 is recommended.
+A. In northern regions of the United States, a SEER rating of at least 14 is recommended.
 In the hotter regions of the country, a minimum SEER rating of at least 15 is recommended.